 State authorization is a formal determination by a state that Point Loma Nazarene University is approved to conduct activities regulated by that state.
 In certain states outside California, Point Loma Nazarene University is not authorized to enroll online (distance education) students.
 If a student moves to another state after admission to the program and/or enrollment in an online course, continuation within the program and/or course will depend on whether Point Loma Nazarene University is authorized to offer distance education courses in that state.
-It is the student's responsibility to notifythe institution of any change in his or her physical location.
-Refer to the map using the below link to view which states allow online (distance education) outside of California.
+It is the student's responsibility to notify in states allow online (distance education) outside of California.